Viewpoints on Financial Planning

-The Medicare portion of FICA has been a flat-tax on all wage earners, but effective in 2013 it will have a progressive element.
-The Medicare tax has been increased by 0.9% (from 1.45% to 2.35%) on wages and self-employment income above $250,000 ($200,000, single, or $125,000, married filing separately).
+The Medicare portion of FICA has been a flat-tax on all wage earners, but since 2013, it has a progressive element.
+The Medicare tax has been increased by 0.9% (from 1.45% to 2.35%) on wages and self-employment income above $250,000 for joint filers, $200,000 for single filers or $125,000 for married filing separately.
 The Medicare tax is uncapped and is not deductible for self-employed taxpayers.

 7. How can I manage or reduce the impact of these new Medicare surtaxes?

-- In 2013, seek to reduce modified adjusted gross income (MAGI) by increasing workplace retirement plan and IRA contributions.
+- In 2014, seek to reduce MAGI by increasing workplace retirement plan and IRA contributions.
 Also, if available, participate in an employer’s non-qualified deferred compensation plan.

 - Consider tax-exempt or tax-deferred investments that reduce one’s MAGI and income taxes (e.g., municipal bonds).